onfido/onfido-sdk-ui/.github/ISSUE_TEMPLATE.md

 Please describe in as much detail as possible on how to reproduce the problem

 ### Demo:
-If possible, please share a url or snippet with a working example for us to reproduce the issue
+If possible, please share a URL where the issue can be reproduced